ElizabethNuomaAkossey/TransBorder-Freight-Data-Analysis/README.md

 -  Evaluate transportation safety: Investigate safety incidents related to freight, understand their causes, and propose improvements to safety protocols.

--Examine the impact of economic disruptions: Analyze how factors like trade changes, policy shifts, or global events affect freight movements and transportation efficiency.
+- Examine the impact of economic disruptions: Analyze how factors like trade changes, policy shifts, or global events affect freight movements and transportation efficiency.

 # 3. Project Phases Using the Cross-Industry Standard Process for Data Mining (CRISP-DM) Methodology